thalient-ai/zotero-scripts/README.md

    ![Screenshot](doc/zotero_2.png)

-4. **Copy and paste the Bulk Edit script** into the `Run Javascript` window and select `Run`.
+4. **Copy and paste the [Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js)** into the `Run Javascript` window and select `Run`.
 This will start the JavaScript application.

    ![Screenshot](doc/zotero_3.png)

+   **You can either access the script [here](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) or by opening the .js file in your chosen text editor.

-5. **Enter the field** that you wish to edit.
+6. **Enter the field** that you wish to edit.

    ![Screenshot](doc/zotero_4.png)

-6. **Your input** does not have to be case-sensitive or complete.
+7. **Your input** does not have to be case-sensitive or complete.
 The application will offer suggestions based on your input.

    ![Screenshot](doc/zotero_5.png)

-7. **Enter the search term**.
+8. **Enter the search term**.
 The script supports regular expressions and can handle blank fields.
 Because the `Publisher` field we are updating is empty, we will leave this field blank.

    ![Screenshot](doc/zotero_6.png)

-8. **Enter the replacement text**.
+9. **Enter the replacement text**.

    ![Screenshot](doc/zotero_7.png)

-9. The script will provide a summary of the changes for review before making them.
+10. The script will provide a summary of the changes for review before making them.

    ![Screenshot](doc/zotero_8.png)

-10. Here are the results.
+11. Here are the results.

     ![Screenshot](doc/zotero_9.png)